top of page

 Assessment

-Welcome to Blueprint Psychology, where we offer a range of assessment services to support children, adolescents, and adults who are neurodiverse, or with developmental, cognitive, and learning challenges.
-Our experienced and dedicated clinicians conduct these assessments either in person or with the assistance of a secure telehealth platform called COVIU, allowing you to complete some of our assessments from the comfort of your home.
+We offer a range of assessment services for children, adolescents, and adults with neurodiverse conditions, developmental, cognitive, and learning challenges.
+Our experienced clinicians conduct assessments in person or via the secure telehealth platform COVIU, allowing you to complete some assessments from home.

 • Specific learning disorder assessments, including dyslexia

-We are committed to providing high quality assessments and personalised recommendations.
-Get in touch with us today to begin your journey towards better understanding and support.
+Explore our website to learn more.
+Contact us to begin your journey towards better understanding and support.

 Assessment cost and process